 You could then listen to a TWJ meditation, chosen by yourself or your children.
-After the passage is finished, you can have them complete the TWJ activity sheet or simply ask your children to share what they enjoyed most in their time with Jesus.
+After the passage is finished, you can go through the family questions on the TWJ activity sheet or simply ask your children to share what they enjoyed most in their time with Jesus.

 I have learnt from experience to resist the temptation to add my own ideas, theology, or analysis after your child shares his/her prayer (unless there is a pressing reason to do so).
 This can take away from their experience and make them hesitant to share next time.
 I think it is best simply to thank them for their sharing, and to treasure in your heart what they have shared with you as a privileged moment with your child.

 It is especially valuable for children to hear you share your experience of prayer with them as well.
 This is a beautiful way for them to learn the different ways in which God speaks to, and interacts with, His people.
 It also helps build intimacy between you and your child, and demonstrates by example that prayer is important for everyone.